applidget/ogone/README.md

 as it does not rely on a hard-coded configuration to be used.
 Therefore you can dynamically handle several PSPIDs.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'ogone'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install ogone

 ## Usage

 In your controller,